Proper Medication Disposal: How to Safely Get Rid Of Unwanted Medicine

 This guide explains how to safely dispose of or donate unused medicine, protect your older adult’s identity, and donate medical supplies.

-Don’t just throw it out or flush it
+Don’t just throw it out or flush medications down the toilet

 It might seem like throwing medicine out, pouring it down the drain, or flushing it down the toilet is a fine idea, but it isn’t recommended for most drugs.

-Those methods can lead to toxic contamination of the environment and negatively impact aquatic species, groundwater, and more.
+Those methods can lead to environmental contamination and negatively affect aquatic species, groundwater, and other ecosystems.

-In fact, animals or even people who potentially go through your trash can consume medicines that have been thrown out and get sick.
+In fact, animals, or even people, who go through your trash can consume the medicines you throw out and get sick.

 The safest way to dispose of medication

-Many pharmacies may also have drug drop-off bins where you can simply discard old, unused and unwanted prescriptions throughout the year.
+Many pharmacies also have drug drop-off bins where you can dispose of old, unused, or unwanted prescriptions year-round.

 The DEA has a national site locator tool you can use to enter your zip code and find a drop-off location near you.

-If you can’t get to a disposal location
+If you can’t get to a disposal location, follow these steps for medication disposal

 If you must throw out unused medicine, first read the disposal instructions that came with the medicine itself.